Do you teach the long division algorithm? It can be difficult for students because there are so many steps. Here are my favorite tips!

 Make an Estimate

-The first step in a division problem should always be to make an estimate.
+The first step in solving a division problem should always be to estimate.
 Ask students to find a ballpark estimate by using friendly numbers (numbers that end in zeroes).
 This helps students determine if their quotient makes sense.
 When finished solving the problem students compare the place value of the quotient to the estimate to see if the answer makes sense.
 Here is an example:

 Division problems can be checked easily by using multiplication.
 My students check by using the traditional multiplication algorithm.
 If the check doesn’t work, they know that a mistake was made in the division problem or in the multiplication check.